mbrg/face-it/README.md

 |:---:|:---:|
 | Wrong choice | Correct! |

-Now I can challange my friend to try and recognize Guy faster!
+Now I can challange my friend to try and recognize our mutural friend faster!

 ## The Model